Up to 50% off sofas & mattresses — limited‑time deals.

 GOTS for mattress textiles

-GOTS is a textile standard, not a generic catch-all “healthy mattress” seal.
-GOTS states that its quality assurance system is based on inspection and certification of the entire textile supply chain, including environmental and social criteria, through approved third-party certification bodies.
-GOTS-certified final products may include mattresses, and retail claims must correspond to properly certified final products.
+GOTS is a textile standard, not a catch-all “healthy mattress” seal.
+GOTS says its quality assurance system is based on inspection and certification of the entire textile supply chain through approved third-party certification bodies.
+GOTS-certified final products can include mattresses, and retail claims need to match a properly certified final product.

-For mattress shoppers, GOTS is most meaningful for textile elements such as cotton, wool, and other fabric-based components, along with the broader processing and certification framework behind them.
-It is especially useful when a brand is making a true finished-product organic claim rather than just mentioning one organic ingredient.
+For mattress shoppers, GOTS is most meaningful for textile elements such as cotton, wool, and other fabric-based parts, along with the broader processing and traceability framework behind them.

 GOLS for latex mattresses

-GOLS is the label mattress shoppers most often see when the mattress uses organic natural rubber latex.
-Control Union’s summary of the standard notes that GOLS covers products including mattress and bedding products and includes permissible limits for harmful substances, emission test requirements, polymer and filler percentages, and traceability through transaction certificates.
+GOLS is the label shoppers most often see when a mattress uses organic natural rubber latex.
+The standard includes limits for harmful substances, emission requirements, polymer and filler percentages, and transaction-certificate traceability through the supply chain.

 How organic claims usually work in practice

 In the mattress market, a more complete organic build often looks like this: GOLS for the latex core and GOTS for textile components such as the cover or wool layer.
-That is much more informative than a vague phrase like “made with organic materials.”
-If a seller names only one organic ingredient, that is a narrower claim than a certified organic finished product.
+That tells you much more than a vague line like “made with organic materials.”

 How to Check Whether a Mattress Is Actually Well Certified